The Executioner and Her Way of Life: Characters

-The Archbishop of the Church.
-Orwell acts as Menou's direct superior and orders her to bring Akari to the capital of Garm to be executed.
-Menou later discovers that Orwell, having grown disillusioned from her years of service, has been kidnapping young girls to drain their youth, and intends to force Akari to reverse time on herself.
+The Archbishop of the Church and Menou's direct superior.
+She orders Menou to bring Akari to be executed.
+Menou later discovers that Orwell, having grown disillusioned from her years of service, has been kidnapping young girls to drain their youth and intends to use Akari to reverse time on herself.
 Her plan fails after Menou uses Akari's Pure Concept to age Orwell to death.